MehdiCHEBBAH/book-analyzer/README.md

 # Book Analyzer

-A simple Next.js application with basic API endpoints.
+A full-stack application that analyzes books from Project Gutenberg to visualize character relationships.

 ## Getting Started